 Participants in Torres Reyes’ “Level Playing Field” activity examine their privilege.

 Additionally, thoughtfully arranged affinity group breakout sessions challenged partners in ministry to contemplate response and opportunities to engage as catalysts for peace through new and necessary initiatives.
-Each affinity group formed task forces to continue follow-up on these topics including:
+Each affinity group formed task forces to continue follow-up on these topics including, among others,:

 SM Christopher Moore, CSSF, Provincial Minister, opens the session regarding the Sisters’ Chapter.